splitio-examples/flagsets-split-browser-suite/README.md

 # Tutorial - Split flag sets - Filtering feature flags for optimized webpage performance

-If you'd like to get a taste of the performance improvements possible with flag sets, see the [blog](https://www.split.io/blog/): 'Throw off webpage latency with Split flag sets'.
+If you'd like to get a taste of the performance improvements possible with flag sets, see the [blog](https://www.split.io/blog/): 'Minimize webpage latency with Split flag sets'.
 Since you are already peering into the code, check it out and see Split's webpage optimization capabilities in action!

 # Set up a Split Metric and view results